 I’m loving that black doors are in style right now.
 It’s such a great classic modern update to a home.
 I knew against our grey-beige (greige?) house it would be just the update I’d love to come home to.
 Plus a black front door still lends to plenty of fun colors!

-We knew a modern look would be achievable painting two doors in only a few hours.
-Not to mention, paint really makes such a big impact with little cost!
+We knew a modern look would be achievable by painting two doors in only a few hours.
+Not to mention, the paint really makes such a big impact with little cost!

 The more we thought about it, the more we knew spray painting a front door was the best choice.
 With the metal grates of the security door, we would be set to evenly coat each area.
 With the dinks and character of the older front door, we could evenly coat each surface with a thin layer of spray paint.

 Front Door Makeover